watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/watson-discovery/README.md

    - In the first step of the "How many Bitcoins can exist?" action, do the same thing.
    - In the first step of the "Search within the mining topic" action, do the same thing.
 Also, update the value for `collection_ids` to list the IDs of each Discovery collection you want to include in this search OR just delete this parameter setting completely to search across all collections within the project.

-Note that unlike other starter kits such as the [Coveo search extension starter kit](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/extensions/starter-kits/coveo/README.md), this starter kit includes some examples of how to specialize your search for a specific application by adding custom filters.
-So unless you are just trying to build the specific example we are using (the Bitcoin FAQ page mentioned in the "Pre-Requisite Steps" section above), you will need to edit these actions to fit your use case or delete them.
+Note that unlike other starter kits such as the [Coveo search extension starter kit](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/extensions/starter-kits/coveo/README.md), this starter kit is somewhat customized to a particular application.
+Specifically, it includes some illustrative examples of how to specialize your search by configuring your search differently for different user profiles or intents.
+The example we use is the Bitcoin FAQ page mentioned in the "Pre-Requisite Steps" section above.
+Unless you want to build an assistant for that data, you will need to edit these actions to fit your use case or delete them.

 ### Setup in a pre-existing Assistant

 If you want to add this starter kit to an _existing_ assistant, you cannot use the Actions JSON file since it will overwrite your existing configuration.
-Furthermore, (as noted above), this starter kit is specialized to a specific example, and needs customizing to make work on another application.
+Furthermore, (as noted above), this starter kit is somewhat specialized to the Bitcoin FAQ page example, and needs customizing to make work on another application.
 Anyone wanting to add this capability to an existing bot may thus want to start by setting up the starter kit in a new Assistant (as described in the previous section), spend some time looking at how it works and what it does, and then apply what was learned to their own assistant.
+Note that the OpenAPI specification (`watson-discovery-query-openapi.json`) is _not_ specialized for the Bitcoin example in anyway, so you can use that to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension) without making any changes to it.
+However, the Actions JSON is somewhat specialized.
+In particular, for some other application you would want to discard or replace the following actions: "How many Bitcoins can exist?", "Bitcoin FAQ Search", and "Search within the mining topic".
+You would also want to get rid of the first step of the general-purpose "Search" action which calls out to one of the "Bitcoin" actions under certain circumstances.

 ### Setup the sample index.html file

 Included in this kit is an `index.html` file in the `client/javascript` subdirectory.
 To use this file, do the following:

-- Setup the OpenAPI and actions in an Assistant.
+- Setup the assistant (as described in "Setup in a new Assistant" above).
-- Open the web chat configuration screen (from the Environments or Integrations pages)
+- Open the web chat configuration screen (from the Environments or Integrations pages).
 - Select the "Embed" tab, which should look like the (redacted) image below:
 ![Web chat embed tab](./assets/web-chat-embed.png)
 - From the included snippet, copy only the three lines starting with `integrationID`, `region`, and `serviceInstanceID`.
 Don't copy the others, because the `index.html` file in this kit already has all that.